 The name of these cookies literally comes from the fact that they have a distinct baking soda taste.
 I realise that this description doesn't make you want to jump out of your chair to make these... but trust me.
 They are so addictive and so unique!
 They're traditional cookies my mom makes on special occasions that are special to my hometown of Mosul, Iraq.

 They’re actually so easy to make (duh - I made them!) and have a delicious subtle sweetness with hints of cardamom.
 So don't be fooled, they're not your typical super sweet cookie.
-They're a lot more elevated and they make the perfect tea biscuit!
-Give them a try and have fun seeing everyone's face as they try them.
+If you are looking to try another one of my favorite cookies, be sure to try my Cardamom Spice Shortbread recipe as well!

 Iraqi Soda Cookies